End Tooth Pain with Root Canal Therapy

 - Tenderness and swelling in the face and neck

-If you notice any of these signs, make sure that you come to the office of Dr. Douglas G. Hope right away to get a professional assessment of your oral health.
+If you notice any of these signs, make sure that you come to the skilled Escondido dentistry team at Dr. Douglas G. Hope right away to get a professional assessment of your oral health.
 An infected tooth is a serious dental emergency, so don’t hesitate to come in for a same-day emergency appointment.

 How Does a Tooth Become Infected?